isomerpages/singapore-customs-cms/_businesses/Importing Goods/temporary-import-scheme.md

 			<p> - D6 condition – “An E-file application must be made to Company Compliance Branch for supervision of stuffing of containers for export.”</p>
 			<p> - D7 condition – “An E-file application must be made to Company Compliance Branch for inspection of the goods.”</p>
 			<p>✔ Ensure you declare the correct permit type for goods to be re-exported under the TIS with the relevant supporting documents.</p>
-			<p>✔ Ensure to apply for customs supervision of stuffing of containers containing goods exported under ATA Carnet or inspection of all goods exported under TIS (refer to permit conditions).</p>
+			<p>✔ Ensure to apply for customs supervision of stuffing of containers or inspection of goods exported under TIS (refer to permit conditions).</p>
     </div>
   </li>
 	  <li>